Equifax Fallout: Lawsuits and Gestures to Customers | Enterprise Security Today

 What happens 5, 10 15 etc years from now with this data breach??

 What happens after we die and our information is used for loans or credit?
-Will are spouses and siblings be responsible?
+Will our spouses and siblings be responsible?

 The victims need protection!